Black Friday 2020 Deals on External Storage

 Micro SD cards are essential for creatives using cameras, sound equipment, and other media hardware; unfortunately, micro SD cards can get really expensive, making any deal on higher-capacity cards worth it.
 This 512GB card from Netac is a great price for those looking to stock up on micro SD cards this holiday season.

-Deals for other Netac micro SD cards are included on the Amazon page for this product; this deal applies only to the 512GB model.$65 at Amazon
+Deals for other Netac micro SD cards are included on the Amazon page for this product; this deal applies only to the 512GB model.$77 at Amazon

 Western Digital easystore